Upper, down, two-sided Lorenz attractor, collisions, merging and switching: An open set of singular hyperbolic flows

-Note $R$ is a diffeomorphism from $D^1\cup D^2$ to its image in $\Sigma$.
-In particular $R(D^1)$ and $R(D^2)$ are annuli.
-We require that each of them is \emph{an essential annulus} in $\Sigma$ (that is, is not homotopic to a point).
+\item Note $R$ is a diffeomorphism from $D^1\cup D^2$ to its image in $\Sigma$.
+In particular, $R(D^1)$ and $R(D^2)$ are annuli.
+We require that they are disjoint and each of them is \emph{an essential annulus} in $\Sigma$ (that is, it is not homotopic to a point).